 (*Note: sunscreen is not recommended for babies younger than 6 months, so please do your research to explore other options.)

-So these are the steps we took to make sure our road trip was enjoyable both for us and for our little girl.
+So these are the tips for traveling with a baby that helped us make sure that our road trip was enjoyable both for us and for our little girl.
 With some extra planning, we’ve been able to fit in a little weekend getaway or a day trip every now and then even after having a baby.
 Actually, when you become a parent, extra planning becomes your second nature (or so it did for me). 🙂 I hope my tips for traveling with a baby come in handy for your next road trip!

 Know anyone who might like this post?
 Share it with them!
 And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing in the top right corner of this page, or by following the blog on Facebook, Twitter, Google+ and Instagram!